 Rarely, serious (sometimes fatal) skin rashes have occurred while taking this medication.
 These rashes are more common in children than in adults.
 Rashes may be more likely if you start at too high a dose, if you increase your dose too quickly, or if you take this medication with certain other anti-seizure medications (valproic acid, divalproex).
 These rashes may occur anytime during use, but most serious rashes have occurred within 2 to 8 weeks of starting lamotrigine.

-Get medical help right away if you develop any type of skin rash while taking this medication, or if you have other signs of a serious allergic reaction such as hives, fever, swollen lymph nodes, painful sores in the mouth or around the eyes, or swelling of the face/tongue/throat, trouble breathing, or liver problems (symptoms include stomach/abdominal pain, nausea/vomiting that continues, dark urine, yellowing eyes/skin).
+Get medical help right away if you develop any type of skin rash, or if you have other signs of a serious allergic reaction such as hives, fever, swollen lymph nodes, severe dizziness, painful sores in the mouth or around the eyes, swelling of the face/tongue/throat, trouble breathing, or liver problems (symptoms include stomach/abdominal pain, nausea/vomiting that continues, dark urine, yellowing eyes/skin).
 Your doctor will tell you if you should stop taking lamotrigine.
-Even after you stop taking this medication, it is still possible for the rash to become life-threatening or cause permanent scars or other problems.Who should not take Lamictal ODT Starter (Blue)?
+Even after you stop taking this, it is still possible for a rash to become life-threatening or cause permanent scars or other problems.

 Lamotrigine is used alone or with other medications to prevent or control seizures (epilepsy).
 It may also be used to help prevent the extreme mood swings of bipolar disorder in adults.This drug is not approved for use in children younger than 2 years due to an increased risk of side effects (such as infections).

 Read the Medication Guide provided by your pharmacist before you start taking lamotrigine and each time you get a refill.
 If you have any questions regarding the information, consult your doctor or pharmacist.